MaxWenzel/frameworks/README.md

 - [Gatsby](https://www.gatsbyjs.org/): is a free and open source framework based on React that helps developers build blazing fast websites and apps
 - [Node.js](https://nodejs.org/en/): a JavaScript runtime built on Chrome's V8 JavaScript engine
 - [Express](https://expressjs.com/): fast, unopinionated, minimalist web framework for Node.js
+- [Koa](https://koajs.com/): a new web framework designed by the team behind Express, which aims to be a smaller, more expressive, and more robust foundation for web applications and APIs.
+- [Nest](https://nestjs.com/): a progressive Node.js framework for building efficient, reliable and scalable server-side applications.

 ### UI